 Regional arts magazines and websites may also list opportunities.

 Some jobs are not formally advertised, so establishing contacts is a crucial part of developing your career as they may help you to uncover hidden opportunities.

 Training and continuing professional development (CPD) are vital for those who work in such diverse and often project-based roles.

 There are numerous organisations that provide relevant training opportunities:

 There are groups on social media dedicated to arts administration which encourage knowledge sharing as well as providing opportunities for networking.

 Jobs and promotion within arts administration are highly sought after and competition is strong.
 As a result, it may be necessary to relocate or commute further in order to move jobs and gain experience.

 Progression may include becoming a general manager, director or chief executive of an arts company or local authority arts division.

-Working freelance for Lottery-funded projects or resident companies is another option, as is becoming a consultant, undertaking research and feasibility studies and contributing to the development of arts policies for a range of establishments.
+Another option is to work freelance for Lottery-funded projects or resident companies.
+You could also consider becoming a consultant, undertaking research and feasibility studies and contributing to the development of arts policies for a range of establishments.

-With experience, you may make the transition from arts sector administration into public, private or voluntary sector posts, or into the media industry in a role such as arts agent or promoter.
+With experience, you could make the transition from arts sector administration into public, private or voluntary sector posts, or into the media industry in a role such as arts agent or promoter.
 Such a move may provide greater career development and promotion opportunities.